 “It blew my mind,” Simon admits, “I didn’t know you could have that wide selection of options.
 We jumped at the chance to get it.
 I wrongly assumed it was just a program that would change the font or background color.
 When Martin went through every feature that was available, it was a real eye-opener and it offered more than anything else we’ve seen before.”

 Working alongside Martin Lea, Sales Executive at Recite Me, the Healthwatch team were led through a full tutorial to find out how each feature worked, who it would benefit and why.
 It’s a valuable walk-through which all of our new clients will receive, allowing them to unlock the full benefits of Recite Me.
 “It really showed us things that we weren’t aware of previously.
-One of the best features we saw was the dyslexia fonts, as none of us knew that there was a font specifically made for those with dyslexia!”
+One of the best features we saw was the dyslexia fonts, as none of us knew that there was a specific font type best for dyslexia!”

 Though it may be common to feel isolated or ignored if you’re dealing with a disability or impairment, rest assured that there is always help available.
 Whether it’s through contacting your own local Healthwatch branch or finding a local community organisation more aligned with your needs, Simon encourages everyone to do a simple search online to find the many resources out there waiting to help.
 “Most of all,” he explains, “Never be afraid to ask.
 If you don’t ask you don’t get, and someone can only say no.”